icejester/canada-day-skull/README.md

 So if you've gotten around to this release, you likely know that this project was started because of my buddy and his Canada Day party.
 If you're not familliar with the origin story, I highly suggest checking out [the original.](https://github.com/icejester/canada-day-skull/tree/cds-v1.0.0)

 # Time marches on
 I've made a few of these skulls since the first one.
 I wanted one of my own so on Canada Day 2022, I walked out of the Canada Day party with a skull of my very own.
-As fate would have it, it was one of [the "Made With Pride"](https://www.crystalheadvodka.com/news/made-with-pride) bottles.
-Cool...
-More color, better.
+As fate would have it, it was one of the ["Made With Pride"](https://www.crystalheadvodka.com/news/made-with-pride) skull bottles, which I thought was pretty cool.

 # Construction
 ### I wanted to focus more on documenting the construction process this time around.
 One of the things I missed the first time was showing the "scaffolding" for the LED strips: